-Two in five women bosses say there is sexism in their workplace, compared with one in five men, according to new research by the charity Young Women’s Trust.
+2 in 5 women bosses say there is sexism in their workplace, compared with 1 in 5 men, according to new research by the charity Young Women’s Trust.

-A YouGov poll for the charity, which supports young women on low or no pay, shows that 37 per cent of women and 22 per cent of men with management responsibility say that sexist behaviour still exists in their organisation – totalling 29 per cent of all employers.
-One in 10 men (nine per cent) say that men are better suited to management jobs than women (compared to three per cent of women).
+A YouGov poll for the charity, which supports young women on low or no pay, shows that 37% of women and 22% of men with management responsibility say that sexist behaviour still exists in their organisation – totalling 29% of all employers.
+1 in 10 men (9%) say that men are better suited to management jobs than women (compared to 3% of women).

 The survey also finds that these sexist attitudes appear to be translating into decisions that hold women back.
-Two in five employers (18 per cent) say it is “harder for women to progress in my organisation than men”, rising to 27 per cent among women (11 per cent among men).
+2 in 5 employers (18%) say it is “harder for women to progress in my organisation than men”, rising to 27%t among women (11% among men).

 The figures show very little change on last year’s results, despite moves to improve women’s equality such as gender pay gap reporting.